Moysser/Moysser/README.md

 - 👋 Hi, I’m @Moysser
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on projects related to React
+- 💞️ I’m looking to collaborate on projects related to Web Development
-- 📫 emal me at memoysserazeez66@gmail.com
+- 📫 emal me at moysserazeez.dev@gmail.com

 <!---
 Moysser/Moysser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.